Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Cross-Spectral (NIR-VIS) Periocular Recognition

 The periocular comparators employed have some parameters which are set as follows.
 It should be highlighted that these parameters are computed in proportion to the size of the image, without any other training.
-If the image size changed, they would adapt dynamically, so that the comparators would always be capturing their features in the same relative areas of the image.
+If the image size changed, they would adapt dynamically so that the comparators would always be capturing their features in the same relative areas of the image.
 The only input needed is the position of the eye corners, which were also used to normalize and crop the image to a constant size, as described above.
 Regarding the SAFE comparator, the annular band of the first circular ring starts at a radius of $R$=79 pixels (determined empirically as 1/4 of the eye corner-to-corner distance), and the band of the last ring ends at the bottom boundary of the image.
-This results in a ROI of $501\times501$ pixels around the eye center (as shown in Figure~\ref{fig:img-ROI}, third column).
+This results in a ROI of $501\times501$ pixels around the eye centre (as shown in Figure~\ref{fig:img-ROI}, third column).
 The grid employed with GABOR, LBP and HOG comparators has 7$\times$8=56 non-overlapping blocks.
-Based on the size of the input image, each block is of 88$\times$88 pixels.
+Based on the size of the input image, each block has 88$\times$88 pixels.
 The 8 central blocks are not considered since they are equal for all users due to the eye region mask, so features are extracted only from 48 blocks.
 The GABOR comparator employs filter wavelengths spanning from 44 to 6 pixels, which are set proportional to the block size as 88/2=44 to 88/16$\approx$6.
-The VGG, Resnet101 and Densenet201 comparators employ an input image size of 224$\times$224, so images are resized to match these dimensions.
+The VGG-Face, Resnet101, and Densenet201 comparators employ an input image size of 224$\times$224, so images are resized to match these dimensions.
+Regarding the SIFT comparator, our baseline configuration entails the use of the same annular ROI than the SAFE comparator \cite{[Alonso17b_eusipco_busch]} for key-point extraction.
+However, for comparison purposes with the other systems, we also evaluate the use of the entire input image (except the 8 central blocks).
+This is done both at the original size of the image (613$\times$701) and at the input size of the CNNs (224$\times$224).
 Table~\ref{tab:vector-size} (second column) indicates the size of the feature vector for a given periocular image with the different comparators employed.
+Obviously, the SIFT descriptor is dependant on the size of the ROI and the image.
+With the full ROI, the average number of key-points per image is 2543 (of which a vector of 128 elements is computed, resulting in 2543$\times$128=325504 real values per image).
+The annular ROI produces a slightly smaller amount (1900 key-points, or 243200 values) and if the image is reduced to 224$\times$224, the amount is substantially less (only 92 key-points, or 11776 values).
 Experiments have been done in a Dell Latitude E7240 laptop with an i7-4600 (2.1 GHz) processor, 16 Gb DDR3 RAM, and a built-in Intel HD Graphics 4400 card.
 The OS is Microsoft Windows 8.1 Professional, and the comparators are implemented in Matlab x64, with the exception of SIFT that is implemented in C++ and invoked from Matlab via MEX files.
 The VGG-Face model is from Caffee, which has been imported to Matlab with the \texttt{importCaffeNetwork} function.
 The Resnet101 and Densenet201 models are from the pre-trained models available in Matlab r2019a.
 In line with the Cross-Eyed competition, we also provide the extraction and comparison time of each method (Table~\ref{tab:file-size-time}, second and third columns).
+Here, it can be also appreciated the variation of the SIFT versions depending on the image or ROI size.